 Business combinations are accounted for using the acquisition method.
 The cost of an acquisition is measured as the fair market value of the assets acquired, equity instruments issued and liabilities incurred or assumed on the date of completion of the acquisition.
-Acquisition costs incurred are expensed and included in administrative expenses.
+Acquisition costs incurred are recognized directly in the consolidated statement of income.
 Identifiable assets acquired and liabilities and contingent liabilities assumed in a business combination are measured initially at their fair market values at the acquisition date.
 The excess of the cost of acquisitions over fair market value of a company's share of the identifiable net assets acquired is recorded as goodwill.
-If the cost of the acquisition is less than a company's share of the net assets required, the difference is recognized directly in the statement of income.
+If the cost of the acquisition is less than a company's share of the net assets acquired, the difference is recognized directly in the consolidated statement of income.